Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

-For the unrotated surface code, Stephens \cite{Stephens2013} clarified using numerical simulations how estimates of its threshold depend on noise model, the syndrome extraction circuits and the decoder.
-As the X-type's measurement circuit (see Fig. \ref{figure:syndrome_extraction_stabiliser_circuits}) is of greater depth, the logical error suppression will be worse and the threshold consequently higher for the memory experiment preserving the $|0\rangle_L$ state, that is memory Z. Reporting $p_L$ per $d$ rounds and using a MWPM decoder and uniform depolarising circuit-level noise, as defined in Section \ref{subsection: error-correction}, Stephens found a threshold of $p_{th} \approx 0.0050$ for memory X and $p_{th} \approx 0.0054$ for memory Z.

-Criger and Ashraf \cite{criger2018multipath} compared the rotated and unrotated codes under a code capacity noise model and using a MWPM decoder.
-The rotated code had a slightly lower threshold than the unrotated.
-This was suggested as the non-optimal decoder being affected by the different number of minimum-weight paths that can cause logical errors in the two codes.
-This is depicted in Fig. \ref{figure:criger_min_weight_paths} for $X_L$.
-To form a particular logical operator, a distance-$d$ unrotated code has only $d$ minimum-weight paths.
-This arises from the fact that any diversion from a direct path joining boundaries together is no longer a minimum-weight path.
-For the rotated surface code however, all of the edges can contribute to a minimum-weight path, implying the number of minimum-weight paths is lower bounded by $\binom{d}{\left\lfloor d/2 \right\rfloor}$, which is much greater than the unrotated code.
+We first consider investigations which implemented code capacity noise models.
+Criger and Ashraf \cite{criger2018multipath} found the rotated code had a slightly lower threshold than the unrotated.
+It was suggested that this is because any non-optimal decoder will be affected by the different number of minimum-weight paths that can cause logical errors in the two codes.
+These paths are depicted in Fig. \ref{figure:criger_min_weight_paths} for $X_L$.
+To form a particular logical operator, a distance-$d$ unrotated code has only $d$ minimum-weight paths because any diversion from a straight path joining opposite boundaries is no longer a minimum-weight path.
+For the rotated surface code however, all of the edges can contribute to a minimum-weight path, implying the number of minimum-weight paths is greater than the unrotated code and lower bounded by $\binom{d}{\left\lfloor d/2 \right\rfloor}$ \cite{criger2018multipath}.

-Beverland et al. \cite{beverland2019roleentropytopological} compared the two codes using the code capacity noise model and both analytical and numerical methods.
-For the same number of qubits, the rotated code can achieve a higher distance than the unrotated code and consequently achieves a lower $p_L$ at $p$ values below threshold.
-That is, except for $p$ very close to threshold the unrotated code achieves a lower $p_L$ than the rotated code, even though it is of a lower distance.
+For the same number of qubits, Beverland et al. \cite{beverland2019roleentropytopological} found that, in general, the unrotated code has a higher (worse) $p_L$ than the rotated code.
+For $p$ very close to threshold, however, the unrotated code achieves a lower $p_L$ than the rotated code, even though when using the same number of qubits it is of a lower distance.
+They also explain this in terms of the unrotated code having a smaller proportion of possible minimum-weight paths that cause a logical error than the rotated code, or in other words a higher entropy.